sigmaenigma/linux-utilities/snmp/README.md

 3. Restart the snmpd service ```sudo systemctl restart snmpd```
 4. Add the device to LibreNMS
 5. Wait 5-20 minutes to allow LibreNMS to collect some data about the device
 6. DONE!
-Don’t forget to “Like” this video!
+Don’t forget to “Like” Mike's video! https://youtu.be/jxiDgJBFV5E

 # OPTIONAL:  If you’d like the Raspberry Pi logo to display correctly, complete these steps.